etereo-io/edge-next/DOCUMENTATION.md

 To upload images and other files you will need to configure a storage.

-Different options are: AWS, GOOGLE or FIREBASE.
+Different options are: AWS, GOOGLE, Azure or FIREBASE.

 ### Google